How do you say PEACE in Italian?

 how to say pace in italian - sad boy on the ground - non darsi pace

-Mettersi il cuore in pace or mettersi l’animo in pace are the opposite of the expression above, because you use them to describe a situation where you do accept an unpleasant situation and stop thinking endlessly about it.
+Mettersi il cuore in pace or mettersi l’animo in pace is the opposite of the above expression because it describes a situation where you accept an unpleasant situation and stop thinking about it endlessly.

 Mettersi il cuore in pace